Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Background

 As for the ODE loss, this loss minimizes the difference between the derivative of $U_{NN}(t)$ (autodifferentiated) and the right hand side of eq.~\ref{eq:1}.

+The final output of the UPINN method is: \begin{itemize} \item A list of points $(t_i,u_i)$ that represent the surrogate solution for the differential equation at time points $(t_i)$ \item A list of points $(u_i,t_i,Q_i)$ that represent values of the hidden term for inputs $(u_i,t_i)$ \end{itemize}

 This method has demonstrated strong performance in regimes characterized by low and noisy data~\cite{pmlr-v202-podina23a}, compared to Universal Differential Equations (UDEs)~\cite{rackauckas2020universal}, despite both approaches aiming to learn representations of hidden terms.
+Although here we demonstrate the application of the method to an ODE, this method can be adapted to a system of ODEs or a PDE as well.
+Finally, the relationship between the known term $P$ and the unknown term $Q$ may be multiplicative (or it may utilize a different binary operator).